-First, if you are using minFraud Legacy, you may wish to upgrade to one of our current minFraud services if possible.
+If you are using minFraud Legacy, you may wish to upgrade to one of our current minFraud services if possible.
 The current minFraud services can accept additional inputs for improved scoring, and they can also return additional outputs.
 A summary of what’s new can be found here.

-Second, if your integration method requires that you use minFraud Legacy, we highly recommend upgrading to the latest version of minFraud Legacy through your account, if you are not using version 1.3 already.
+If your integration method requires that you use minFraud Legacy, we highly recommend upgrading to the latest version of minFraud Legacy through your account, if you are not using version 1.3 already.
 Upgrading from version 1.0 gives you access to the riskScore, which represents the likelihood that a given transaction is fraudulent.
 The

 riskScore should be used instead of the deprecated